MainStay Mutual Funds

-Planning your wedding is a short-term objective, whereas writing the details of your family estate is more of a long-term plan.
-Both ends of the timeline are important, but it's most effective to start planning for your future now.
-Too many couples make the mistake of having a single, short-term financial strategy, or struggling month-to-month.
+Planning your wedding is a short-term objective, whereas arranging the details of your family estate is more of a long-term project.
+Both ends of the timeline are important, but it's better to start planning for your future now.
+Too many couples make the mistake of having a single, short-term financial strategy, or setting unattainable goals and then struggling month-to-month.

-Consider opening a shared bank account exclusively for your combined daily spending habits in order to meet your budgeting goals.
-Communicate openly to see where one of you can manage a responsibility for both of you.
-This approach will save you time, improve your budgeting, and help maximize your earnings by working together to save more—and spending together to pay less.
+Consider opening a shared bank account exclusively for your combined daily spending to help meet your budgeting goals.
+Communicate openly to see if there are areas where one of you can manage a responsibility for both.
+This approach will save time, improve your budgeting, and help maximize your earnings.
+Your goal is to work together to save more—and spend together to pay less.

-You may think it's a great idea to finance a second car, while your spouse argues that real estate is a better purchase.
+You may think it's a great idea to finance a second car, while your spouse may think that real estate is a better purchase.
 Try to meet in the middle and agree on investments that will benefit your future together.
-Look beyond physical purchases to equity, fixed income investments, financial products that may offer long-term growth and value.
+Look beyond physical purchases to investments (like mutual funds) and financial products that may offer long-term growth and value.

 Your new life as a married couple requires new joint assets.
-Whether you're making a decision on homeowners’ insurance, paying a brokerage fee on an apartment rental, or signing a contract for a new cable package, you should always shop around and find the best offer that fits your needs.
+Whether you're deciding on homeowner's insurance, working with a real estate agent to find an apartment, or signing a contract for a new cable package, you should always shop around and find the best offer that fits your needs.